asvd/helios-kernel/README.md

 of paths to load several modules at once.

-Second argument, the success callback, is a function which is called after all demanded modules and their dependences are successfully loaded and initialized.
+Second argument, the success callback, is a function which is called after all demanded modules and their dependencies are successfully loaded and initialized.
 Inside that callback you may start using the objects provided by the requested modules.